 We will periodically share the lives of various well know and some not so well known Secular Franciscans.

 - The term Tertiary as well as the Third Order have been used interchangeably over the years.
 In the case of Franciscans, for many years, the Secular Order was called The Third Order of Saint Francis or (T.O.S.F.).
-For a about 40 years in the United States we were called the Secular Franciscan Order (SFO).
+For about 40 years in the United States we were called the Secular Franciscan Order (SFO).
 Today we are called the Order of Franciscan Seculars (OFS) to be in union with our International sisters and brothers: The “Ordo Franciscanus Sæcularis”

-Saint Bridget of Sweden, T.O.S.F.
+Saint Yves of Brittany, T.O.S.F.

 Yves, or Ivo, was born of noble parents in Brittany in 1253.
 The lessons his pious mother instilled in the heart of the boy through Christian training, preserved him amid the grave dangers to which he was exposed during his student years at Paris and Orleans.

 To the study of theology Yves joined the study of civil and ecclesiastical law.
 He applied himself so diligently to his studies that his instructors and fellow students marveled at his knowledge, but he was much more intent on acquiring virtue and piety.
 Not only did he go to church in the morning to attend holy Mass, but every evening he performed his devotions there.
 Besides studying his textbooks, he delighted in reading the lives of the saints, and the reading drew him very strongly to imitate them.
 He drank no wine, and his pastime consisted in visiting the sick in the hospitals.

 After he had completed his studies, Saint Yves of Brittany was assigned to the diocese of Rennes, and later his bishop appointed him judge of the church court of his native diocese of Treguier.
 Although Yves in his humility did not desire it or ask for it, the bishop of Treguier also ordained him a priest and entrusted him with a parish.